rydmike/flex_color_picker/README.md

 The above introduction was a walk through of the bundled example, please see the example section for its complete source code.

-There are many more configuration options available for the ColorPicker, use the API reference guide for additional information.
+There are more configuration options available for the `ColorPicker`.
+Use the API reference guide for additional information.
 You can also study the more complete [live web example](https://rydmike.com/democolorpicke/) and its [source code](https://github.com/rydmike/color_picker_demo).